 Lloyde is the CVUHSD's only continuation high school, and serves students from the district's three comprehensive schools in grades from ten to twelve, and from 16 to 21 years in age.
-Lloyde is also home to the district's Special Education Adult Transitions Program.
+Lloyde is also home to one of the the district's Special Education Adult Transitions Program.
 Students who wish to attend Lloyde are referred by their counselor to the CVUHSD "Referral and Placement Panel," (R&P) which is held quarterly and reviews all transfer requests.
 At the R&P meeting, students' records are reviewed to determine what placement would be in their best interest.
 Lloyde is in effect a major option for students in the top tier of the "Response to Intervention" (RTI).

 Lloyde has undergone tremendous change in the past five years.
-From an enrollment high of more than 800 students in 2011 - 2012, Lloyde's current maximum enrollment hovers at about 200 students.
+From an enrollment high of more than 800 students in 2011 - 2012, Lloyde's current maximum enrollment hovers at about 240 students.
 A change in district leadership brought a new beginning to Lloyde.
 From 2013 to 2014 Lloyde developed into a stellar continuation school, as witnessed by Lloyde's WASC Accreditation.
 Lloyde received a Six Year Clear Accreditation, and is now seen within the district and community as a jewel.
 Lloyde High School has also been designated as a Model Continuation School by the California Department of Education.
+In 2016, three of Lloyde's programs were designated as Exemplary by the California Continuation Education Association.
+These were Lloyde's Adult Transition Program, Microsoft Academy, and our Restorative Justice Program.

 Lloyde has closed the Achievement Gap by providing an environment where many African American and Latino students graduate who otherwise would have been dropouts, by assisting many students to move them from Lloyde to community colleges, and providing psychological counseling to students in need of assistance.
 Lloyde helps student across the Achievement Gap by radically improving their attendance rates and preparing them for the responsibilities of college and career.
 Lloyde is exceptional as a continuation school because it is in an urban area yet manages to breed optimism and respect for its students.

-Student Enrollment by Grade Level (School Year 2014-15)
+Student Enrollment by Grade Level (School Year 2015-16)

-Grade Number of
+Grade Level Number of Students

-Level Students
+Grade 10 2

-Grade 11 42
+Grade 11 43

-Grade 12 122
+Grade 12 137

-Ungraded Secondary 17
+Ungraded Secondary 14

-Total Enrollment 181
+Total Enrollment 196

-Student Enrollment by Group (School Year 2014-15)
+Student Enrollment by Group (School Year 2015-16)

 Student Group Percent of Total Enrollment

-Black or African American 17.1
+Black or African American 15.3

+American Indian or Alaska Native 0.5

-Asian 1.1
+Asian 0

+Filipino 0

-Hispanic or Latino 78.5
+Hispanic or Latino 77.6

-Native Hawaiian or Pacific Islander 0.6
+Native Hawaiian or Pacific Islander 0.5

-White 2.2
+White 4.1

-Two or More Races 0.6
+Two or More Races 2

-Socioeconomically Disadvantaged 86.2
+Socioeconomically Disadvantaged 85.2

-English Learners 17.1
+English Learners 14.3

-Students with Disabilities 20.4
+Students with Disabilities 16.8

-Foster Youth 2.8
+Foster Youth 0.5